geoxel/fhevm-sdk-cs/README.md

-Building a .NET C# interop on the KMS library and doing some relayer-sdk things in C#.
+Building a .NET C# interop on the KMS library and doing some fhevm-sdk things in C#.

 ## Setup